-The ACT HOME Consortium is also estimating a 10% reduction in HOME Grant funds for a total of \$575,949 to be shared by the three Towns (Amherst, Cheektowaga and Tonawanda).
+The ACT HOME Consortium is expecting HOME Grant funds of \$973,953 to be shared by the three Towns (Amherst, Cheektowaga and Tonawanda).
 Any change in estimated HOME funding will be absorbed by the HOME Housing Rehabilitation activities in the Consortium Towns, after the 10% Administration costs are adjusted.